 Where the person being baptised is still an infant or unable to fully understand what is happening we require that a parent or other close relative be present.
 They will be making promises to bring the child up in the Christain faith.
 So they should normally be a member of the church or a practising Christian.

 In an Adult Baptism, the person themselves will make the promises.

 Thanksgiving and Blessing of a Child.

 Garthdee Church can also enable you to prepare a special blessing ceremony for a child.
 This applies even if the parent or other adults are unable to make a declaration of Christian faith.
 This would normally take place as part of our Sunday morning worship service.
 This follows a similar structure to the baptism of a child but without water being used.
 As such the child receives a special blessing.

 There are some legal procedures to be followed when getting married in Scotland which may be different from other areas of the United Kingdom.
 You should make arrangements with our local minister at the earliest opportunity.
 That way we can ensure all formalities are followed and the wedding can go ahead.

 Note: we have a long history of performing wedding ceremonies for couples and then their children.
 We extend an extra special welcoming hand if you are following a family tradition of being married in Garthdee Church.

 This is often a heartbreaking occasion and plans need to be made within a relatively short time.
 The Church of Scotland seeks to serve all the people of Scotland, not just those who are church members.
 If you have recently gone through a bereavement you should not hesitate to contact our local minister direct.
-Or request your chosen undertaker to do so on your behalf.
-See our contact page for information on how to make contact with us.
-Or read more about how we can help with your funeral arrangements here.
+Or request your chosen funeral director to do so on your behalf.